 Can You Camp in Death Valley?

 There are many places to camp in and around Death Valley.
-The park service maintains and operates nine well-developed camping facilities.
+Check the National Park Service website for information.

 People looking to camp will need to arrive early as the campsites are available on a first-come, first-serve basis.
 The only exception is the Furnace Creek Campground, which takes reservations between October and April.
 Seven of the nine campgrounds have water available.
 In addition, all of them have restroom facilities (either flush or pit-style toilets).